Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 ### Introductory Overview Presentations Requirements
-Presentations must be 40-45 minutes and must include:
+Presentations and exercises should be 40-45 minutes and must include:
 - Google slides that give an overview
 - A title slide
 - The history of the concept